YassKhazzan/llmlayer_python/README.md

 ##  Error Handling

-All exceptions inherit from `llmlayer_sdk.exceptions.LLMLayerError`.
+All exceptions inherit from `llmlayer.exceptions.LLMLayerError`.

 | Class                 | Raised When                                    |
 | --------------------- | ---------------------------------------------- |